-- Insertion Method C shown below is recommended only for monofacial modules. - The mechanical load test with these mounting methods were performed according to IEC 61215. - Insertion methods can vary and depend on the mounting structures.
+- Insertion Method C shown below is recommended only for monofacial modules. - Insertion methods can vary and depend on the mounting structures.
 The installer needs to follow the mounting guidelines recommended by the mounting system supplier.
 Each module must be securely maintained through all its length on two opposite sides.
 Install and tighten the insertion profiles to the support structure using the hardware and instructions provided by the mounting system manufacturer.
-The system designer and installer are solely responsible for load calculations and for the proper design of support structure.

-- When installing insertion profiles, please take the following measures into account: - 1.
+The system designer and installer are solely responsible for load calculations and for the proper design of support structure. - Canadian Solar warranty may be void in cases where improper insertion systems or unsuitable installation methods are found.
+When installing insertion profiles, please take the following measures into account: - 1.
 Do not bend the module frame. - 2.
-Do not touch the front glass or cast shadows onto it. - 3.
-Do not damage the surface of the frame. - 4.
+Do not touch the front glass or cast shadows onto it.

+- 3. Do not damage the surface of the frame. - 4.
 Ensure that the insertion profiles overlap the module frame by at least 10 mm (0.39 in). - 5.
-Ensure that the module frame (C-shape) overlaps the insertion profiles by at least 15 mm (0.59 in). - 6.
-Ensure insertion profile thickness and tolerances suit module thickness.
+Ensure that the module frame (C-shape) overlaps the insertion profiles by at least 15 mm (0.59 in). - Ensure insertion profile thickness and tolerances suit module thickness.